20 years of the 100 Group survey

 Explore the data from our TTC surveys in more detail, comparing the change in profile between different years and different taxes.

-Analysis over the 19 years of the survey shows a significant change in the profile of taxes borne.
-The contribution made to total taxes borne by taxes other than corporation tax is greater in 2023 when compared with 2005.
-This changing profile for the 100 Group suggests that tax revenues contributed by this group of companies have become materially less dependent on corporation tax.
-There has been a consistent trend away from a tax based on profits to taxes based on people, production and property.
+Analysis over the 20 years of the survey shows a significant change in the profile of taxes borne.
+The contribution made to total taxes borne by taxes other than Corporation Tax is greater in 2024 when compared with 2005.
+This changing profile for the 100 Group suggests that tax revenues contributed by this group of companies have become materially less dependent on Corporation Tax.

-Over 19 years, the TTC survey has collected an extensive bank of data on tax payments by the 100 Group members.
+Over 20 years, the TTC survey has collected an extensive bank of data on tax payments by the 100 Group members.
 26 companies have provided data in all the surveys we have undertaken.
-This enables us to look at the trends in their results on a like for like basis, taking 2005 as 100% for each tax.
+This enables us to look at the trends in their results on a like-for-like basis, taking 2005 as 100% for each tax.

 Press on dot for figure